 “Still finding myself obsessed with a quiet secret subtle and almost constant gnawing at my insides about the unbearable sadness of how impermanent everything is.
 Our lifetimes are short here.
 I remind myself that it is up to me to find meaning each day while I am here.
 I try to live my life to its fullest and even then I cannot shake the deep underlying knowing that they are all just moments lived and then soon forgotten.
 Where is the meaning in that?” –from The Transcendence Diaries

 Singer, songwriter, rockstar, recording artist, writer, author, activist, thinker, anti-populist blogger, and general raconteur Ed Hale is a hard man to keep up with.
 Affectionately called “The Ambassador” by friends and fans, many still remember Hale as Eddie Darling, the name he was introduced to the world with at age 17 upon the release of his debut album, EDDIE.
 But that was many years ago.
 Today he may be best known for the recent Billboard Top 40 singles “Scene in San Francisco” “I Walk Alone” and “New Orleans Dreams” — the former blasting up Billboard’s Adult Contemporary Top 30 Chart and staying there for over three months and counting, making Hale the “Most Active Independent Artist and Song” on the chart for sixteen weeks.
-All three songs are from his last solo album Ballad On Third Avenue.
+All three songs from his 2012 solo album Ballad On Third Avenue.

 Before that Hale was best known as the charismatic lead singer and guitarist of the popular Brit-pop/alt-rock group ED HALE AND THE TRANSCENDENCE, who also racked up a string of top 40 songs and albums throughout the two-thousands in the college radio, alternative and modern rock formats, especially songs like “Superhero Girl”, “Minnie Driver”, “Girls”, “Better Luck Next Time”, “I’m Not the Only One”, “Caetano”, “Somebody Killed the DJ”, “All This is Beginning to Feel Like an Ending” and many more.
 Hale simultaneously releases albums and tours both solo and with his band Ed Hale and The Transcendence.
 Their latest album, the celebration rock/garage pop styled THE GREAT MISTAKE hit radio and stores in early 2013 and skyrocketed to the #12 position on the CMJ Top 20 Most Added Chart in it’s first week and yielded two hit singles, “Monday” and “Baby Bop”.